-Where To Make First Entry for Certain Items Reported on This Form (a) Type of property (b) Held 1 year or less (c) Held more than 1 year 1 Depreciable trade or business property: а Sold or exchanged at a gain Part II Part III (1245, 1250) b Sold or exchanged at a loss Part II Part I 2 Depreciable residential rental property: а Sold or exchanged at a gain Part II Part III (1250) b Sold or exchanged at a loss Part II Part I 3 Farmland held less than 10 years upon which soil, water, or land clearing expenses were deducted: а Sold at a gain Part II Part III (1252) b Sold at a loss Part II Part I 4 Disposition of cost-sharing payment property described in section 126 Part II Part III (1255) 5 Cattle and horses used in a trade or business for draft, breeding, dairy, or sporting purposes: Held less than 24 months Held 24 months or more а Sold at a gain Part II Part III (1245) b Sold at a loss Part II Part I С Raised cattle and horses sold at a gain Part II Part I 6 Livestock other than cattle and horses used in a trade or business for draft, breeding, dairy, or sporting purposes: Held less than 12 months Held 12 months or more а Sold at a gain Part II Part III (1245) b Sold at a loss Part II Part I С Raised livestock sold at a gain Part II Part I and the adjusted basis of the home, see the instructions for Form 2119, Sale of Your Home.
+Where To Make First Entry for Certain Items Reported on This Form (a) Type of property (b) Held 1 year or less (c) Held more than 1 year 1 Depreciable trade or business property: а Sold or exchanged at a gain Part II Part III (1245, 1250) b 2 Sold or exchanged at a loss Part II Part I а Sold or exchanged at a gain Part II Part III (1250) b Sold or exchanged at a loss Part II Part I 3 Farmland held less than 10 years upon which soil, water, or land clearing expenses were deducted: а Sold at a gain Part II Part III (1252) b Sold at a loss Part II Part I 4 Disposition of cost-sharing payment property described in section 126 Part II Part III (1255) 5 Cattle and horses used in a trade or business for draft, breeding, dairy, or sporting purposes: Held less than 24 months Held 24 months or more а Sold at a gain Part II Part III (1245) b Sold at a loss Part II Part I С Raised cattle and horses sold at a gain Part II Part I 6 Livestock other than cattle and horses used in a trade or business for draft, breeding, dairy, or sporting purposes: Held less than 12 months Held 12 months or more а Sold at a gain Part II Part III (1245) b Sold at a loss Part II Part I с Raised livestock sold at a gain Part II Part I that depreciation.
+On line 2 of Form 4797, write "Section 121 exclusion" and enter the business part of the exclusion as a (loss) in column (g) and, if applicable, as a (loss) in column (h).
+Complete Part II or IV of Form 2119 and attach it and Form 4797 to your return.